Linings: Facts on Suit, Coat & Jacket Lining Fabric

 Important tips to consider when choosing colours for linings:

-- Make sure that whatever colour linings you choose will complement the item of clothing and not overpower it.
+- Ensure that whatever colour linings you choose will complement the item of clothing and not overpower it.
 Your goal should be to create a cohesive garment.

 - If you prefer an elegant, formal item, it’s important to match the colour of the lining material to the item itself.